Bad Mood: 6 Reasons Why you Feel Irritable and Unhappy

 • Digestive issues

-Some of these lifestyle changes are:
+A few of the changes are:

 • Exercising